HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 * **Convert the LOINC-encoded assessment instrument to an [SDC FHIR Questionnaire]**: The open-source NLM [LHC-Forms Widget](https://lhcforms.nlm.nih.gov/lhcforms) supports this step by rendering input forms based on FHIR [Questionnaire] for Web-based applications and can be used to build and edit FHIR Questionnaires.
 For some assessment instruments, this step may include establishing calculation logic to define the result of some questions as a function of answers to other questions (e.g., where one or more questions determine an answer to another “question” as in Hunger Vital Sign Question 3).
 * **Execute the [SDC FHIR Questionnaire]**: Using an appropriate application (e.g., the open-source NLM [FHIR SDC SMART App](https://lhcforms.nlm.nih.gov/sdc)) create an [SDC QuestionnaireResponse]
 * **Develop conversion logic to use [StructureMap] and a validation tool to convert the [SDC QuestionnaireResponse] and create these instances (where relevant)**:
   * [Observation][SDOHCC Observation Screening Response] to represent a question-answer(s) pair from the assessment instrument
   * [Condition][SDOHCC Condition] to represent any health concerns identified by the assessment instrument
   * [Observation][SDOHCC Observation Screening Response] grouping - to group any Observations associated with the assessment instrument.
 Of note, for Observations that can reference a QuestionnaireResponse (as in this process), this is generally redundant but is not prohibited.

-### Incorporation of Assessment Instruments into Clinical Workflow
+### Incorporating Assessment Instruments into Clinical Workflow

 When an [SDC FHIR Questionnaire] is completed, stored as an [SDC QuestionnaireResponse], and processed using a [StructureMap], the resulting instances of [Observation][SDOHCC Observation Screening Response] and [Condition][SDOHCC Condition] can be integrated into the clinical workflow to assist in guiding care.